ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

-# Implementing mTLS and Authentication Controls
+# Understanding mTLS and Authentication Controls

-In this step, we'll deploy microservices and implement authentication controls aligned with FedRAMP requirements.
-NIST SP 800-204A emphasizes that authentication in microservices should use network-level security (mTLS) complemented by application-level authentication.
+In this step, we'll examine how Linkerd implements authentication controls aligned with FedRAMP requirements.
+Instead of deploying resource-intensive microservices, we'll focus on understanding and applying the configurations.

 ## Background: Authentication in Service Meshes